-Four new buildings are located within the OSSHAD with CBD Overlay: Building 1, Building 2, North Hotel, and South Hotel.
+Four new buildings are located within the OSSHAD with CBD Overlay: Building 1, Building 2, North condominium, and South condominium.
 LDR Section 4.4.13(F), "Architectural Standards," sets forth regulations for buildings in the downtown area, which apply to all buildings in the CBD and in the OSSHAD with CBD Overlay.
 The regulations intend to ensure high quality design through standards related to façade composition and the use of appropriate architectural style(s).